voltsn/collection/README.md

 }
 ```
 # Takeaway
 It was a fun project to work on, and it allowed me to experiment with all parts of frontend work.
-From designing the webpage and coding it.
+From designing the webpage to coding it.
 It revealed certain blindspots in my project planning.
 That I'll be actively working on.